 Polycystic Ovarian Disorder (PCOD) is a medical condition that is caused by hormonal imbalance.
 In this condition, the ovaries become enlarged and produce more male hormones.
 It leads to ovaries releasing partially mature or immature eggs, which eventually turn into cysts.
 Common symptoms of PCOD are similar to PCOS, such as weight gain, irregular periods, hair loss and infertility.
-Therefore, the patient must consult with a gynaecologist to identify the most-effective treatment.

 There is no test to diagnose PCOS and PCOD.
 Therefore, the gynaecologist will ask for symptoms and medical history for the diagnosis.
 They will also keep other factors into consideration, such as weight gain and irregular menstrual cycles.
 For further diagnosis, the doctor will perform various tests to rule out other conditions with similar symptoms.